bcgov/zeva/README.md

 We are using a shared realm [Keycloak](https://www.keycloak.org/) client.
 Shared realm clients can be accessed and configured via [Common Hosted Single Sign-on (CSS)](https://bcgov.github.io/sso-requests)

-to access keycloak console on local, go to localhost:8888 when developing locally, you may want to assign different users to different profiles, for example, have a 'government' profile as well as a 'supplier' profile.
-To update keycloak profiles, go to the keycloak console (8888), then click users, then view all users. select one, then click attributes.
-Look at the database user_profiles table, find one that has an organization that matches what you want, or update one, then use that username as the 'Value' on keycloak.
-Different users have different permissions to view pages and complete actions.

 ### Email